 The various types of shares

 Registered shares, as the name suggests, are issued to a specific person.
 They can be transferred to another person by means of an endorsement.
-This is a written declaration which registers the transfer.
-The new owner can then be entered into the company’s share register and thereby exercise their membership rights (for example participation in the general meeting).
+This is a written manifestation of intent, which registers the transfer.
+The new owner can then be entered into the company’s share register and exercise their membership rights (for example participation in the general meeting).

 In most cases, owners of preference shares receive a slightly higher dividend payout.
 However in many countries (for example Germany or the US) they do not have any voting rights.
-In Switzerland preference shares are quite rare and owners of preference shares are often even at an advantage in terms of voting rights.
-For example they have disproportionately greater voting powers than the owners of ordinary shares.
+In Switzerland, preference shares are quite rare and owners of preference shares are often even at an advantage in terms of voting rights.
+For example, they have disproportionately greater voting powers than the owners of ordinary shares.
 The exact rights are set out in the company’s articles of incorporation.

 If a private limited company issues new shares, these are referred to as primary shares.
 This applies in the event of a capital increase, for example.
 The shares which existed before the capital increase are referred to as secondary shares.
 By issuing primary shares there are now more units in total.
 This reduces (“dilutes”) the proportion of the company held by the owners of secondary shares.
 As compensation they receive subscription rights for primary shares.